Genevieve Chappell: Television

 In the fall of 1999, Mission Hockey offered Chappell (their current female spokesmodel) a main role as a host in the company’s hockey commercial.
 WCEC Productions, the production company hired to produce the commercial, was based in San Diego, California.
 The producers liked Chappell's outgoing personality and knowledge of sports.
 Two months later, with no prior television hosting experience, the producers hired her on to host a syndicated sports show for San Diego Channel 4.
-She covered a wide range of sports, interviewing big time sports celebrities such as Los Angeles Lakers Kobe Bryant and Coach Phil Jackson, Olympic Stars; Christy Yamaguchi and Tara Lipinski, MLB's Tony Gwynn, skateboarding legend Tony Hawk, several wrestlers of the WWE and motorcross stars from X-Games and Vans Triple Crown Motocross, along with athletes from the NHL, NBA, NFL and more.
+She covered a wide range of sports, interviewing big time sports celebrities such as Los Angeles Lakers Kobe Bryant and Coach Phil Jackson, Olympic Stars; Christy Yamaguchi and Tara Lipinski, MLB's Tony Gwynn, skateboarding legend Tony Hawk, several wrestlers of the WWE and motocross stars from X-Games and Vans Triple Crown Motocross, along with athletes from the NHL, NBA, NFL and more.

 In May 2006, Genevieve became the first female host of Mothers Polish Car Show Series on ESPN.
 That same season she also hosted ESPN’s In the Drivers Seat where she worked alongside the father of drag racing “Big Daddy” Don Garlits.
 In 2007 Chappell hosted ESPN’s Mothers Polish Car Show Competition alongside co-hosts Griff Allen and David "Doc" Riley.
 The group traveled around the country covering custom car shows for the series.
 Because of her knowledge and passion for custom, classic and vintage cars, another call came in from ESPN executives which offered Chappell a position as a co-host, alongside Griff Allen on Bidding Wars, part of ESPN's Garage Block.
 In its first season, the program ran during the second quarter of 2007.
 The second season ran in the second quarter of 2008.
 In 2007, it was said to be ESPN2's highest rated program in its Saturday morning / Wednesday or Thursday afternoon motorsports block with a high rating of 4.1 - outperforming NASCAR Today.
 The program was voiced over by David "Doc" Riley, was hosted by Bill Stephens.
 The entire first and second seasons of programming were shot over the course of four days of the Labor Day weekend at the Kruse International Classic Car Auction and Show in Auburn, Indiana.
 For the 2008 broadcast season, Genevieve Chappell and Allen returned as co-hosts while Stephen Cox replaced Bill Stephens as the host.